ian-whitestone/rpi-security-system/README.md

 You can see the power of glances in action, as I manually kill a process and restart it.

 <img src="imgs/glances_kill_process.gif">

+Shortly after manually killing the s3 upload process, it turns red in glances, and becomes green again after I restart it.

 ### Reducing False Positives with a Pre-Trained Image Classifier